jasontthai/jasontthai.github.io/_posts/2019-07-23-how-to-deploy-to-github-pages-using-travisci.md

 ## Conclusion
-I hope this guide is also useful in helping you set up automatic build and deployment of your personal site on Github Page.
+I hope this guide is also useful in helping you set up automatic build and deployment of your personal site on Github Pages.
 Using CI tools definitely helps free you from the limitation and restriction of Github Pages.